 During the WWDC 2021 keynote, Apple announced its next version of MacOS.
-Known as Monterey, this year’s MacOS desktop operating system is available to developers to download as part of a beta program starting today, with a consumer beta to be released in July.
-The Cupertino, California, software giant and Mac maker committed to a vague fall release for the final OS after all beta tests have been completed.
+Known as Monterey, this year’s MacOS desktop operating system is now available for everyone to download, if you’re daring enough to be one of Apple’s beta testers.

 To get started with the download, you’ll want to:

-- After the developer profile is completed, you can now download and run MacOS 12 Beta.
+- Download and run MacOS 12 Beta.
 To do this, click on the Apple menu at the top and navigate to About Mac.
 Then click on Software Update and follow the on-screen wizard to download the MacOS 12 Beta.
-The download process will take some time, as the file comes in at 11.78GB on my Intel-based MacBook Pro 13-inch.
+The download process will take some time to complete and install.

 Once the beta operating system is downloaded, you’ll be asked to restart your Mac to apply the update, and you’re off to journey in the OS that’s named after California’s coastal seaside.